 Want more ideas for pallets?
 Click here for pallet projects that sell!

-Add the landscape fabric to the back of the pallet.
-Wrap it around the sides of the pallet slightly and staple well.
-You want as many staples as you can get into the fabric so it will hold once filled.
+You want to get as many staples into the fabric as possible so it will hold once filled.
 Leave some excess fabric and trim with scissors after stapling.
-Repeat on the opposite side pulling the landscape fabric tight as you staple.
+Repeat on the opposite side, pulling the landscape fabric tight as you staple.

-Then also staple where the two pieces of fabric join one another.
+Next, staple where the two pieces of fabric join.
 Continue around your entire pallet until the back and any open sides are completely covered.
-You can also add staples to any board in the back to help to hold the fabric into place where it will not droop.

 Fill your pallet with potting soil.